kieler/elkjs/README.md

   * `options` - a configuration object.
 Optional.
     * `layoutOptions`: its most important purpose is to pass _global_ layout options.
       That is, layout options that are applied to every graph element unless the element specifies the option itself.
-    * `logging`: boolean.
+    * `logging`: boolean (_since 0.6.0_).
 Whether logging information shall be passed back as part of the laid out graph.
-    * `measureExecutionTime`: boolean.
+    * `measureExecutionTime`: boolean (_since 0.6.0_).
 Whether execution time (in seconds) information shall be passed back as part of the laid out graph.
   * returns a `Promise`, which passes either the laid out graph on success or a (hopefully helpful) error on failure.
 * `knownLayoutOptions()`
   * returns an array of of known layout options.
 For each options additional information